 - Family Separation Allowance (FSA): $250 per month payable when separated from dependents at the permanent duty station for at least 30 days.

-- Combat Zone Tax Exclusion (CZTE): Allows you to exclude certain pay from taxable income when serving in a combat zone.
+- Combat Zone Tax Exclusion (CZTE): This allows you to exclude certain pay from taxable income when serving in a combat zone.

-- SGLI Reimbursement: Those who serve in Operation Enduring Freedom (OEF) or Operation Iraqi Freedom (OIF) are eligilble to be reimbursed for the monthly SGLI payments of $27.
+- SGLI Reimbursement: Those who serve in Operation Enduring Freedom (OEF) or Operation Iraqi Freedom (OIF) are eligible to be reimbursed for the monthly SGLI payments of $27.

 - Hardship Duty Pay (HDP): $50 -$150 when in areas overseas where the living conditions are well below the average in the U.S.

 - Assignment Incentive Pay (AIP): Additional pay is given to service members for unusual assignment circumstances, such as extending tours in combat areas.
 This has a cap of $3000 per month.

 - Hazardous Duty Incentive Pay (HDIP): Incentive pay is given to those performing flight duty as air crewmembers (up to $250) and non-air crewmembers (usually $150).

 - Hostile Fire/Imminent Danger Pay (HFP/IDP): $7.50 per day up to $225 a month when in life-threatening areas.

 How to Save Money On Deployment